Menu

 Durham Writes

-Durham Writes offers a new fiction writing course to County Durham residents of all abilities who are interested in developing their creative writing skills.
+Durham Writes offers a new poetry writing course to County Durham residents of all abilities who are interested in developing their poetry writing skills.
 Programmed in partnership with Durham County Council, this programme consists of six taster sessions, leading to a six-week masterclass course for select participants.

-Throughout April and May, we’re bringing taster sessions to five areas across County Durham, with one session online, to open access to people at all stages in their writing career, from complete beginners who want to have a go, to people who want to make writing a career.
+Throughout May 2026, we’re bringing taster sessions to five areas across County Durham, with one session online, to open access to people at all stages in their poetry writing journey, from complete beginners who want to have a go, to people who want to make writing a career.

 Attendees will later be able to apply to the targeted masterclass course running from June to July.

-These sessions are free to attend and open to all.
+These sessions are free to attend and open to all County Durham residents.

 Taster Session Booking details: